Handle exceptions java for Word extraction with GroupDocs

 Prerequisites

-• Basic understanding of Java: Familiarity with exception handling in Java is beneficial but not mandatory.
+• Basic knowledge of Java exception handling (helpful but not required).

 Setting Up GroupDocs.Parser for Java